NikhilRoyDA/Blinkit-Grocery-Sales-Analysis/README.md

 -	The best-performing year was 2018, with total sales of $204.5K.
 -	After 2018, sales slightly declined but remained stable from 2019-2022.

+## Final Conclusion
+This Excel-based grocery sales analysis provides a data-driven approach to understanding sales performance, customer preferences, and outlet efficiency.
+The insights can be used to:
+✅ Optimize product inventory by focusing on high-selling categories.
+✅ Expand larger outlets in Tier 3 locations to boost sales.
+✅ Improve marketing strategies for low-fat products, as they have lower sales than regular-fat items.
+✅ Enhance outlet performance monitoring by evaluating older vs. newer stores.
+The use of Excel formulas, pivot tables, and charts has helped in visualizing data effectively, making it easier for business stakeholders to understand and make strategic decisions.